rizinorg/cutter/docs/source/building.rst

 -  ``PKG_CONFIG_PATH=$HOME/bin/prefix/radare2/lib/pkgconfig qmake``
 -  ``PKG_CONFIG_PATH=$HOME/cutter/radare2/pkgcfg qmake`` (for a newer
-   version and if radare2 was installed like the submodule)
+   version and if the radare2 submodule is being built and used)

 .. image:: images/cutter_path_settings.png